libdither/libdither/website/content/_index.md

 ## Community

 It is just me working on this project for now and it will probably stay that way until I can finish the core parts of Dither.
-Nevertheless, I am open to conversation, critique, and contributions on the github and Dither's [Matrix server](https://matrix.to/#/#dither:matrix.org).
+Nevertheless, I am open to conversation, critique, and contributions on GitHub and Dither's [Matrix Space](https://matrix.to/#/#dither:matrix.org).
 Come stop by and say hi!